mtask/mtask.github.io/_posts/2020-11-29-monitor-login-events-wmi.md

    1. Find related username based on the `LogonId` information that is returned in the event
    2. Find SID of the username (tested only with non-ad machine/users)

 Below is the script.
-It most likely is more complex that it could be, but at least is seems to work as it should.
+It most likely is unnecessarily complex, but at least is seems to work as it should.

 ```powershell
 # Get win32_LogOnSession events